mghamilton/AllocateMateV1Archive/README.md

 AllocateMate is a R package (R Core Team 2016) comprised of two primary functions: allocate.mate.ped and allocate.mate.H

+An updated version of AllocateMate is available at https://github.com/mghamilton/AllocateMate

 ### What is AllocateMate ###

 * AllocateMate generates a mating list for a set of parents.